MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Crash dumps**

 These tests help find issues with reliability, being able to test many different scenarios that may run into crashes, hangs, deadlocks, and so on.
 By collecting crash dumps as part of test failures, you can import the dumps directly into Visual Studio to further investigate what parts of the code are hitting these issues.
-Running functional tests from within Visual Studio makes it easy to replicate and debug failures, by letting you see into the black box to exactly where the test fails and by letting you test code changes quickly.
+If you run functional tests from within Visual Studio, you can easily replicate and debug failures by seeing exactly where inside the black box the test fails, and you can test fixes quickly.

 To get started with debugging tests, see [Debug unit tests with Test Explorer - Visual Studio (Windows)](/visualstudio/test/debug-unit-tests-with-test-explorer)